 “The most gratifying work that I do is helping people get off of feeding tubes,” she said.
 “Such a big part of our social lives is eating and going out to restaurants and family dinners.
 Depression can sink in.”

 Language therapy involves working with children who have difficulty formulating sentences or have decreased vocabulary.
-It also includes re-acquisition of vocabulary and assist with word finding/blocking issues that is common following a stroke or traumatic brain injury.
+It also includes re-acquisition of vocabulary and assists with word-finding/blocking issues that are common following a stroke or traumatic brain injury.

 Cognition therapy involves working with individuals who have difficulty with concentration, memory, and high-level organization following a concussion, traumatic brain injury or dementia.

 Voice therapy involves two routes.
 SLPs work with patients who have a hoarse, harsh or raspy voice secondary to overuse, nodules, polyps, and reflux, Davis said.
 Others need therapy to strengthen their voices associated with conditions such as Parkinson’s Disease, stroke, and degenerative diseases.

 Swallowing therapy involves assessing swallow, either in the clinic or at the hospital with an x-ray, and working with the patient to treat and decrease the risk of coughing, choking, or aspiration during eating and swallowing.

 Where and How to Seek Out Speech Therapy